 The same connections can be made with the second and third answers in the market awareness question.
 A TV campaign could target 43% of respondents who indicated they learn about new brands from TV ads.
 And 38% of respondents who learn about new brands from a Google search?
 A well-planned SEO strategy should do the trick.

 Another untapped audience is those people who have undiagnosed stomach, gut, and digestive problems or those who have problems they consider too embarrassing to get help with (e.g. flatulence).
 Why not create a TV or SEO campaign targeting these people?
 It may sound a bit risky but sometimes risks are worth taking.
-Plus, you can also gather your own brand analytics data to discover if these new activities are making a positive impact on your brand.
+Plus, you can also gather your own brand tracking data to discover if these new activities are making a positive impact on your brand.

 If you are looking to explore the status of your own brand, don’t hesitate to contact us to see how we can help.